drc-cs/SPRING25-GENERATIVE-AI/lectures/L07/slides.md

 ## D-Linear Model
 [[original_paper](https://arxiv.org/pdf/2205.13504)]

 The D-Linear model is a variant of the linear model that incorporates a trend component.
 The D-Linear model decomposes a raw data input into a trend component by a moving average kernel and a remainder (seasonal) component.
-Then, two one-layer linear layers are applied to each component, and we sum up the two features to get the final prediction.
+Then, two linear layers are applied to each component, and we sum up the two features to get the final prediction.

 D-Linear models are simple and effective, and should be considered when you have a strong trend component in your time series data.